superestos/berkeley_graphics_Rasterizer/README.md

 Here is a brief sketch of what happens when you launch `draw`: An `SVGParser` (in `svgparser.h/cpp`) reads in the input *svg* file(s), launches a OpenGL `Viewer` containing a `DrawRend` (in `drawrend.h/cpp`) renderer, which enters an infinite loop and waits for input from the mouse and keyboard.
 In `DrawRend::redraw()` function, the high-level drawing work is done by the various `SVGElement` child classes (in `svg.h/cpp`), which then pass their low-level point, line, and triangle rasterization data to appropriate methods of a `Rasterizer` class.

+In fact, now might be a good time to finish the [Checkpoint Quiz](https://forms.gle/m77tfLskx55wBCb49) due Tuesday 2/11.

 ### A Simple Example: Drawing Points